zsparal/api-documentation/source/payments/migrating-v1-to-v2.rst

        }
    }

 .. note:: The usage of the address object parameters remains optional.
-Please refer to the
+Refer to the
           :doc:`Create payment documentation </reference/v2/payments-api/create-payment>` for exact specifications on what input is accepted.